grace-burke/Iris-Data-Set-Project/README.md

 ## Purpose
 This repository contains a python program, data and materials relating to Fisher's iris dataset.
-This is for the final assignment for GMIT's Programming and Scripting module 2018 as part of the Higher Diploma in Data Analytics.
+This is the final assignment for GMIT's Programming and Scripting module 2018 as part of the Higher Diploma in Data Analytics.
 The purpose of the project is to research and analyse the iris dataset and present the results.

 ## Fisher’s Iris Data Set